nilenso/bean-blog/content/posts/spreadsheets-and-small-software/index.md

 As a software engineer, I like to write and appreciate <em>good</em> software (no, I pine for it) – easy to work with, easy to understand, amenable to change, and reliable.
 The sheet was none of these things.

 I was compelled to take a close look at why it was so.
-It's been a few months since.
 This is a quick summary of things I've found, some of my thoughts and what I’ve been up to with them.

 ## My Spreadsheet problem
 If you’ve spent enough time on a sheet you’ve seen these: copy-paste errors, finicky date formats, a mixup with a relative/absolute reference, some rows at the bottom missing from an average[^spreadsheet-programming-problems], awkward VLOOKUPs, INDEX-MATCHes, workarounds for circular references[^dont-circular-ref] and mega-formulas[^mega-formulas].
 Put a few of these in a sheet and it gets messy very quickly.